abderox/BEAUTIFUL-IMPORTS/README.md

 - `beautifulImports.enable`: Enable/disable this extension.

 - `beautifulImports.maxInlineImports`: The number of inline imports allowed before they are formatted vertically.
-Default is 3.
+Default is `3`.

 - `beautifulImports.IndentsMaxNumber` : This number defines how many white spaces to put counting from the end of tagName .
-Deafault is 14.
+Deafault is `14`.

+- `beautifulImports.EnableForComponents` : This setting enables/disables the extension for formatting components.
+Default is `false`.

 ## Known Issues